The ONR Global annual report has highlighted a U.S. Navy grant to Kerecis.

 Cadaver skin has been the preferred initial treatment for severe burns and is frequently used in the hospital setting.
 Skin grafting is the doctor’s preferred way to treat stabilized burn wounds.
 In battlefield and other austere environments, however, neither cadaver skin nor skin grafting is practical.

-“Kerecis is committed to developing better remedies for injured U.S. service members,” explains G. Fertram Sigurjonsson, the company’s CEO.
+“Kerecis is committed to developing better remedies for injured U.S. service members,” explains G. Fertram Sigurjonsson, the company’s founder and CEO.
 “This partnership allows us to modify and test our existing FDA-approved fish-skin technology as a potential alternative to cadaver skin and grafts in burn injuries in animal models and in a small human clinical study.”

 “In an interconnected world, where knowledge has no borders, ONR Global is essential to our mission of delivering decisive new capabilities to naval forces,” writes Chief of Naval Research Rear Admiral David J. Hahn in the report’s opening pages.
 “Forging partnerships around the world brings invaluable insights to our research efforts, and maximizes resources by leveraging ongoing programs in partner nations.”